zeroluck/docs/sources/articles/gluu-server-ce.md

 # Gluu Server CE QuickStart

 So you want to try out the Gluu Server.
 The Community Edition (CE) is a great place to start.
-This article will provide an overview of deployment and testing so you'll be ready to start integrating apps ASAP.
+This article will provide an overview of deployment and testing so you'll be ready to start using your new Gluu Server ASAP.

 ## What's included in CE?